azadwasan/neuralnetwork/README.md

 * Use C++ 20+ whenever possible
 # Project Structure
 The code has been created as a Visual Studio Solution, as it is extremely easy to setup and use the library within visual studio.
 However, this also means it is currently constrained to Windows only.
 Currently, we have the following projects in the solution
-### EasyNN
+## EasyNN
 This is the core neural network library containing all the necessary interfaces, algorithms and the framework.
+### Current State
+EasyNN core library currently implements the following
+* Interface for Hypothesis and Cost function
+* Linear Hypothesis
+* Mean Square Error Cost function
+* Gradient Descent
+The progress so far corresponds to Course 1, Week 2 of Machine Learning Specialization (https://www.coursera.org/learn/machine-learning?specialization=machine-learning-introduction)
+### Next Steps
+Next step is to implement logistic regression, which will correspond to Course 1, Week 2 of the above.
 ### EasyNNTest
 Unit test project for EasyNN.
 Please note that we use the unit testing framework mostly for correctness (or even performance) testing and don't use it to implement the unit tests in the unit tests, e.g., checking boundary condition, ensure code coverage etc.
+### Current State
+EasyNNtest is in sync with EasyNN core library, i.e., the necessary tests that I needed to implement to test the correctness of EasyNN are implemented.
+### Key takeaways
+Testing EasyNN implementation required finding appropriate refrence data and the corresponding solution, which is becoming time consuming as I am progressing further.
+Hence, I came up with the idea of EasyNNPythonScripts project to generate the reference data and solutions.
+However, it was still cumbersome, hence, I came up with an other idea of automating it all using EasyNNPythonPlugin.
+Read description of the corresponding projects for further details.
-### EasyNNConsole
+## EasyNNConsole
 A console application that links with EasyNN (and other libraries in the solution) to play around.
 It doesn't serve more than quick testing.
 However, for appropriate use of EasyNN, EasyNNConsole should not be considered as a reference, rather EasyNNTest serves as an appropriate reference for apprropriate use of the library.
-### EasyNNPythonDepictions
+## EasyNNPythonScripts
 EasyNNTest does verify the correctness of the results, however, visualizing the results is often far more reassuring.
-Hence, EasyNNPythonDepictions, complements EasyNNtest project and often has graphical depictions for the results that have been verified by EasyNNTest.
+Hence, EasyNNPythonScripts, complements EasyNNtest project and often has graphical depictions for the results that have been verified by EasyNNTest.
-### EasyNNPythonPlugin
+## EasyNNPythonPlugin
 Currently, our testing process involves generating various usecase data from Python libraries, such as 'make_regression'.
 However, this data is then manually copied to the tests in EasyNNTest, making the process cumbersome and tedious.
 Similarly, the reference solutions are generated using well-established Python libraries like Tensor, and again copied to the test code for verification.
 To streamline and simplify this process, I am working on the EasyNNPythonPlugin.

 The main objective of the EasyNNPythonPlugin is to enable the execution of Python scripts directly from within C++.
 This means that we can now generate data by calling a Python script and create reference solutions by running another Python script.
 Finally, we can verify EasyNN results by comparing them with the reference results.

+### Current state
 The progress on the EasyNNPythonPlugin has been promising so far, as we are already able to run Python scripts from within C++.
 However, there is still much more to be done.
+### Next steps
-Specifically, we aim to implement functionality that allows us to call specific methods in the Python scripts, as well as efficiently pass and retrieve data to and from Python.
+Call specific methods in the Python scripts, as well as efficiently pass and retrieve data to and from Python.

 # Requirements
 The following requirements are listed based on the development environment that I am currently using, though it is expected to work on a relatively diverse vareity of configurations
 * Windows 10